 REAR WALL TREATMENT

-The rear wall uses 3 Ideal Rear Wall Kits, each containing a Diffusor resting on top of a 2x2 foot MondoTrap for even more bass trapping.
-There is not a lot of room to spread out the diffusors in this space.
+The rear wall uses 3 Diffuser Modules, each containing one Diffusor resting on a 2x2 foot Fat MondoTrap for even more bass trapping.
+There's not much room to spread out the diffusors in this space.
 Diffusor arrays work best when the sequence in the well depth does not repeat, so we'll use a mixture of our Near and Far Diffusors since the two models have different well depth patterns.
 Because the Near Diffusors offer more bass trapping, and because the Diffusors are so close to the listener, we will use two Near Diffusors on the outside, closest to the corners, and one Far Diffusor in the center to break up the well pattern and give better overall diffusion.